paladin-t/bitty/docs/documents/manual.md

 * `random:next(n)`: generates a random number
 	* returns equivalent to `random:next(1, n)` for a positive `n`; returns an integer with all bits random for a zero `n`
 * `random:next()`: generates a random number
-	* returns a pseudo random float with uniform distribution in the range [0, 1)
+	* returns a pseudo random real number with uniform distribution in the range [0, 1)

 #### Raycaster